 This provision provides a defence to prosecution if ‘reasonable precautions’ have been taken during sex to prevent transmission.
 However, the definition of ‘reasonable precautions’ remains unclear and this amendment falls short of the current reality of HIV.
 Removing Section 79 will provide a more comprehensive approach to the rights and responsibilities of the community regardless of sero-status.

 Under Section 79, criminalising HIV discourages testing and encourages anonymous sex.
 Put simply, if you don’t know you have HIV, you cannot be found guilty of an offence under the Act for not disclosing your status.
 Equally, anonymous sex reduces your chances of being identified for prosecution.
-In an era where more than 90% of PLHIV are on treatment and have an UVL, people who are living with HIV but unaware of their status are more of a risk for transmission than people on treatment with a suppressed viral load.
+In an era where more than 90% of people living with HIV are on treatment and have an UVL, people who are living with HIV but unaware of their status are more of a risk for transmission than people on treatment with a suppressed viral load.

 Fear of prosecution inhibits honesty with sexual partners and medical providers, so Section 79 may actually increase the transmission of HIV and other STIs, rather than decrease it.
 An honest and open relationship with our doctor is crucial to maintain good health regardless of our sero-status.
 For example, contracting an STI such as gonorrhoea is a risk for anyone who is sexually active, and if the symptoms are hidden, we don’t know we’ve picked up an STI.
 If we can’t speak openly about the sex we have, it’s likely we won’t be tested for STIs and instead transmit any unknown infection to others.